 Diamond Tooth Gerties

-Diamond Tooth Gerties is historic gambling hall with a honky-tonk piano and dancing girls; Canada’s first legalized gambling hall.
+Diamond Tooth Gerties is a historic gambling hall with a honky-tonk piano and dancing girls; Canada’s first legalized gambling hall.
 The casino helps promote the town and fund culture.
-Each night there are three different floor shows with singing and dancing at 8:30 pm, 10 pm and midnight.
+Each night there are three different floor shows with singing and dancing at 8:30 pm, 10 pm, and midnight.
 Visitors must be 19 or older.

 The Westminster is a must-see if you are visiting Dawson and want to get a real taste of the Klondike.
 Known as the bar in Dawson City, the Westminster is also referred to as “The Pit” by locals.
-The original 1898 building has sloping ceilings, crooked floors and always interesting clientele.
+The original 1898 building has sloping ceilings, crooked floors, and always interesting clientele.
 Apparently, there are more tales in this building than anywhere else in the Klondike.
 Stop in for a weekday drink special or for the live music Friday and Saturday nights.

 Dare yourself to sip a Sour-toe Cocktail garnished with a real, pickled human toe and officially become a “Sourdough”, a true Northerner.
 I missed out on this occasion during my first visit to Dawson.